rishabhchauhan880095/project_sensor_fault_detection/README.md

 This is a Binary Classification problem, in which the affirmative class indicates that the failure was caused by a certain component of the APS, while the negative class indicates that the failure was caused by something else.

+- Here the system we are focusing on is  Air Pressure system (APS) which generates pressurized air that is utilized in various functions in a truck, such as braking and gear changes.
+In this given dataset positive class corresponds to component failures from particular component of the APS system.
+The negative class corresponds to  failures not related to the APS system.Aps system uses natural air which is easily and readily available anywhere and that's why it has advanatge over hydraulics which is also used in braking and gear changes.

+- The problem is to reduce the cost due to unnecessary repairs, So it is required to minimize the false predictions that is total cost when a faulty truck is left uncehcked or treated as not faulty and when a perfectly alright truck is repaired without need.

 ### Solution Proposed
 In this project, the system in focus is the Air Pressure system (APS) which generates pressurized air that are utilized in various functions in a truck, such as braking and gear changes.
 The datasets positive class corresponds to component failures for a specific component of the APS system.
 The negative class corresponds to trucks with failures for components not related to the APS system.